Purdue vs. Illinois NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The two teams combine to score 53.5 points per game, 1.5 less than the over/under in this contest.
+- The two teams combine to average 53.5 points per game, 0.5 more than the total in this contest.

-- The 46.3 combined points per game that these two squads have allowed this season are 8.7 fewer than the 55 total in this contest.
+- This contest's over/under is 6.7 points above the 46.3 these two squads combine to surrender per game this season.

-- Boilermakers games this season feature an average total of 60.3 points, a number 5.3 points higher than Saturday's over/under.
+- The Boilermakers and their opponents have scored an average of 60.3 points per game in 2021, 7.3 more than Saturday's total.

 Purdue Stats and Trends